SJ-1407/Project_1/README.md

     6.   models.py

 3. Create a  floder named "instance"
-   1. Move the file db inside instance
+   1. Move the file db.sqlite3 inside instance

 4. Create a folder named "templates"
    1. Move all the filed with ".html" extension inside templates